 Dementia is a brain disease.
 It is progressive, meaning it gets worse over time.
+It is a terminal illness, meaning it will eventually lead to death.
 Alzheimer's disease (AD) is the most common kind of dementia.

-AD begins in the area of the brain that makes new memories.
+AD begins in the area of the brain that makes new memories, called the hippocampus.
+The hippocampus is the memory center of the brain, responsible for forming short-term memories.
 That's why someone with AD forgets something that happened just a moment ago.
+This part of the brain also helps us associate memories with various senses, such as smell.

 Other types of dementia begin in areas of the brain involved with thinking and reasoning.
 Although dementia can start in one part of the brain, eventually it will affect the entire brain.
 Emotions are also affected when someone gets dementia.
-That's why someone with Alzheimer's disease and other types of dementia has difficulty controlling their emotions.
+That's why someone with Alzheimer's disease and other types of dementia sometimes has difficulty controlling their emotions.

-When someone has dementia their thinking becomes less clear.
+When someone has dementia, their thinking becomes less clear.
 Decisions are more difficult and safety awareness declines.
-People also get tired more easily.
+People also tire more easily.
 Eventually, people with dementia lose the ability to take care of themselves.
+In the end, they may also lose their appetite and stop eating.

 For people between the ages of 65 and 75, only about 5% will get any sort of dementia.
 For people over the age of 85, about 40% will experience some form of dementia.
 Even so, dementia is not considered a normal part of aging.